 - Remove from the oven and serve warm with spicy nacho cheese sauce.
 Pretzels may be stored in an airtight container or zipped top bag for up to 3 days (they lose a little softness).

-Make ahead tip: Pretzels freeze well, up to 2 months.
+- Make Ahead & Freezing Instructions: Pretzels freeze well, up to 2 months.
 To reheat, bake frozen pretzels at 350°F (177°C) for 20 minutes or until warmed through or microwave until warm.
 The prepared pretzel dough can be refrigerated for up to one day or frozen in an airtight container for 2-3 months.
 Thaw frozen dough in the refrigerator overnight.
 Refrigerated dough can be shaped into pretzels while still cold, but allow some extra time for the pretzels to puff up before the baking soda bath and baking.

 More Pretzel Recipes: